hurska/OOA-project/README.md

 - My SQL

 ### Idea
-Our team decided to develop a web page that helps you choose a tour to your favorite country by booking a hotel.
+Our team decided to develop a web system that helps you choose a tour to your favorite country by booking a hotel.